hassio-addons/addon-bookstack/README.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default for Hass.io_

+### Option: `database_location`

+Either `local` or `remote`, specifies if the addon will use a local or remote MYSql database.

+### Option: `mysql_host`

+If using an external database, the hostname for the MySQL/MariaDB database, set to `core-mariadb` if using the Homeassistant Core MariaDB addon.

+### Option: `mysql_database`

+Only applies if external MYSQL database is used, the name of the database.

+### Option: `mysql_user`

+Only applies if external MYSQL database is used, the username with permissions.

+### Option: `mysql_password`

+Only applies if external MYSQL database is used, the password of the above user.

+## Database usage

+By default, Bookstack will use a locally installed database, this can be changed with the configuration to use an external MySql/MariaDB Database.
+Please note that there is no easy upgrade path between them.

 ## Known issues and limitations

 SMTP support is disabled.